-2.1 New Management Arrangements Introduced Since the 2010 Level 2 Residual Risk ERA
+3.1 Management Arrangements Introduced Since Last ERA

 The Upper-Slope Dogfish Management Strategy has been developed by AFMA, in consultation with the fishing industry, scientific experts, conservation NGOs and other stakeholders.
 Implemented in October 2012, the objectives of the strategy are to rebuild the populations of Harrison's Dogfish (Centrophorus harissoni), and Southern Dogfish (C. zeehaani).
 The strategy also offers some level of protection for Greeneye Spurdog (Squalus chloroculus) and Endeavour Dogfish (Centrophorus moluccensis).
 The strategy relies on a network of spatial closures supplemented by a range of operational measures including regulated handling practices, 100 per cent monitoring, move-on provisions and no retention of gulper sharks.